mozilla/pkipolicy/rootstore/policy.md

 with the cA boolean set to true.

 A certificate is deemed to directly or transitively chain to a CA certificate included in Mozilla's root store if:
-(1)	the certificate's Issuer Distinguished Name matches (according to the name-matching algorithm specified in RFC 5280, section 7.1) the Subject Distinguished Name in a CA certificate or intermediate certificate that is in scope according to section 1.1 of this Policy, and
+(1)	the certificate's Issuer Distinguished Name matches (according to the name-matching algorithm specified in RFC 5280, section 7.1) the Subject Distinguished Name in a CA certificate or intermediate certificate that is in scope according to section 1.1 of this Policy, *and*
 (2)	the certificate is signed with a Private Key whose corresponding Public Key is encoded in the SubjectPublicKeyInfo of that CA certificate or intermediate certificate.

-The term "intermediate CA operator" in this section refers to any organization or legal entity that is in possession or control of a certificate that is capable of being used to issue new certificates.

 Intermediate certificates created after January 1, 2019, with the exception of cross-certificates that share a private key with a corresponding root certificate: